-Women and girls in eight of the world’s richest countries are experiencing levels of violent deaths as high as, or higher than, men, according to a United Nations-sponsored study.
-The majority of those nations were European, with the remainder in Asia, based on 2015 figures analyzed by the Small Arms Survey.
+Women and girls in eight of the world’s richest countries are experiencing levels of violent deaths as high as, or higher than, men, according to a Swiss study published to coincide with a UN campaign against gender-based violence.

 A strategy of concentrating on interventions with the small number of high-risk individuals responsible for murderous violence has delivered promising results in many U.S. cities.
 Early evidence from Honduras suggests it can work in other countries as well.

 Once the paramilitary Colombians — several dozen, all told — have completed their terms, they will have served on average seven and a half years.
 By comparison, federal inmates convicted of crack cocaine trafficking — mostly street-level dealers who sold less than an ounce — serve on average just over 12 years in prison.